mallamsiddiq/auto_pdf_generator/README.md

 And again boom!!
 Your app is running locally on port :8000

-And navigating location is only different from the hosted by the port url, change sodiq-dukkainic.herokuapp.com to 127.0.0.1:8000
+And navigating locally is only different from the hosted one by the port url, change 'sodiq-dukkainic.herokuapp.com' to '127.0.0.1:8000'

 # Limitations: